 You don’t see the pain I feel upon waking or the daily struggle to eat or get out of bed.
 You can’t possibly understand the compounded disappointment when I can’t seem to do the most simplest of tasks — like laundry or dishes or just even making my bed.

-You can’t imagine the saddened look on my children’s faces when I tell them I can’t play with them, because I’m not feeling well again, and how the truth in that feeds straight my belief that I’m a worthless piece of shit.
+You can’t imagine the saddened look on my children’s faces when I tell them I can’t play with them, because I’m not feeling well again.
+You can’t understand how that feeds straight into my belief that I’m a worthless piece of shit.